TechProber/ci-bot/README.md

 Maintainer: [ Kevin Yu (@yqlbu) ](https://github.com/yqlbu)

-CI bot acts like an actual GitHub user to interacts with end-user across multiple GitHub Actions (PR Checks, CI Status Monitoring, and more)
+CI bot acts like an actual GitHub user to interact with end-users across multiple GitHub Actions (PR Checks, CI Status Monitoring, and more)

 ## How it works